 - AF frame is set to [AiAF].

 - When [Face Detect] is selected, but no face is detected, or when the face is too large relative to the entire screen.

 - When the subject is out of focus.

 - When using the digital zoom.

+- When the screen is turned off (p.
+45).

 - When the image is being displayed on a TV screen.

-년 Selecting the Face to Focus On (Face Select and Track)
+Selecting the Face to Focus On (Face Select and Track)